decentralized-identity/sidetree/docs/Q-and-A.md

 <img src="./images/Trust-over-IP.jpeg" alt="Trust-over-IP model" border="0" width="500">
 _(@henkvancann)_

-## *Q: What's the difference between Sidetree and blockchain?
+## **Q: What's the difference between Sidetree and blockchain?
 Lots, it's a totally different beast.
 There are only a few similarities, for the record:
 - THe tree-like structure of Side-tree resembles the Merkletree in which blockchain tend to store proofs of transactions (hashes)
 - Core Proof Files form the signature-chained backbone for the state lineages of all DIDs in the system.
+_(@henkvancann)_

+The pinning mechanism making the periodic anchoring possible in Sidetree relies on “merkle trees,” which are basically cryptographic data structures compressing large volumes of transaction data into a single “merkle root.”
+This allows massive batching and pooling of transactions, and allows a different set of security and privacy guarantees to be layered on top of those of the anchor point.
+Out of this combination of sidechains and merkle trees evolved the concept of Sidetree-- a protocol first proposed by Microsoft’s Daniel Buchner, and incubated with major contributions and iterative thinking in the DIF community.\
+(_@bumblefudge_)

 ## *Q: Why does Sidetree need a blockchain?
 _...when it has nodes in a network that could federatively establish consensus?_